Welcome to St. Faith’s Church

 For an inside tour, street view and photographs – click here

-This guide can be found on the table at the North Entrance to the church to assist the visitor
+The following information is taken from a general guide to the building, which can be found on the table at the North Entrance to the church to assist the visitor

 A church has stood on this site for over 900 years.
 The dedication to St Faith has existed since the eleventh century.
 The building stands at the ancient East West Crossing of the Portchester to Chichester Roads and the North West crossing leading to Langstone and Hayling Island.
 It is possible that the site was a halting station for Roman troops.

 1. This large flag or ‘colour’ was presented to the Loyal Havant Volunteers in 1799 by the then Rector of St Faith’s.
 The Troop was raised from local men to help protect the English Coast against French invasion.
 The flag is made of blue silk and is very fragile.
 The symbols on it are painted, not embroidered

 2. The statue of St Faith of Aquitaine stands in a blocked up doorway which once led to the tower.
 During the time of the Roman Emperor Diocletian (AD 290), St Faith a young girl who lived in Agen in France.
 She refused to worship the Roman heathen gods and was put to death on a burning gridiron by the order of Dacian, the Roman Governor of Spain.

 3.This is the oldest undisturbed part of the building.
 It was constructed in the early thirteenth century.
 Originally it was lit by the lancet windows in the North and South of each wall.
 The North East one still survives.

 4. The pillars supporting the tower rest on a foundation of Roman tiles and cement.
 The upper blocked doorway near the chancel arch was once the entrance to a flight of steps leading to another doorway which would have led to the rood screen.